CommArc/phishbuckets/README.md

 5 - Although the 'gophish' server is doing the bulk of the work, apart from
     initial loading of the users, setting up of templates etc. there is no need to login to its interface.
-As 'phishes' are sent out a 'phish master' an email address is advised.

 6 - A client Linux or Windows machine could be used to run these scripts,
     because everything is done via the gophish API.